-NOTE H- DESCRIPTION OF LEASING ARRANGEMENTS/LONG TERM DEBT:
+NOTE H-LEASING ARRANGEMENTS/LONG TERM DEBT:

 The Company is the lessor in a capital lease agreement entered into in 2004 under which solid waste disposal vehicles and related equipment were leased for a term of 10 years.
 The acquisition of the equipment was furnished by a third-party financing in the form of a revenue bond.
 The Authority issued Solid Waste Disposal Revenue Bonds ("Waste Management, Inc. Project") series 2004 in an aggregate principal amount of \$15,000,000 to finance the acquisition of the equipment to be owned by the Authority and leased to Waste Management of California, Inc. ("Lessee") pursuant to a lease agreement between the two parties.
 The bond will mature in September 2014.
+The interest rate on the bond is 4.1% per annum.